Call for Nominations

 The Synergy Awards are your opportunity to show the world what Canadian ingenuity and collaboration can accomplish.

 The nominated partnership must be in the natural sciences and/or engineering and be between a Canadian university professor, or group of professors, or a Canadian college, and a Canadian-based company or companies with commercial activities in Canada, such as R&D and/or manufacturing.
+The Partner Eligibility Guidelines section of the Guidelines for Organizations Participating in Research Partnerships should be consulted to determine the eligibility of the industrial partner(s).

 An individual, team of individuals or a college may be nominated for the NSERC Synergy Awards for Innovation and other major NSERC prizes in the same year, but can receive only one such prize in a given year.
 There is no limit to the number of nominations for the Synergy Awards for Innovation that a university or college can put forward in a given competition.